What are SEO metrics and why they matter for your website

 Focus on improving your title tags and meta descriptions to boost CTR.
 Remember, what constitutes a “good” CTR varies by position and SERP features, so aim for continuous improvement rather than a specific benchmark.

-9. Keyword Rankings
+9. Keyword rankings

 While not the be-all and end-all of SEO, keyword rankings still matter.
 Tools like Semrush can show you where you rank for various keywords and how those rankings change over time.